Austria's RBI finally gets serious about exiting Russia

 Any sale would also require official approval and sellers have to make a 10% donation of the transaction value to the government.
 It could also be complicated to repatriate any sale proceeds back to Austria.

 RBI insists it could take the hit from the loss of its Russian business, which has a book value of €4.2bn.
-It says that in even the worst case scenario its core tier one equity ratio would remain about 13.5 per cent, comfortably above the regulatory minimum of around 11%.
+It says that in even the worst case scenario its core tier one equity ratio would remain about 13.5%, comfortably above the regulatory minimum of around 11%.
 The bank’s transitional CET ratio at end 2022 was 16.0% compared to 13.1% a year ago.

 Chronic problems